primer/css/modules/primer-popover/README.md

 - `.Popover-message--bottom--left`
 - `.Popover-message--left--bottom`

-Lastly, there is an added `.Popover-message--lg` modifer, which Assumes a slightly wider popover message.
+Lastly, there is an added `.Popover-message--large` modifier, which assumes a slightly wider popover message on screens wider than 544px.

 ### Notes